RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2022-09-21-RLStudio_cartpole_refinement.md

 Once we got the most stable solution we could reach, we started making the problem harder with the two following configuration parameters:
 - random_start_level: it indicates how wide is the spectrum of possible initial states which the agent must recover from
 - random_perturbations_level: it indicates how often a random perturbation is provoked to the pole.
 - perturbation_intensity: it indicates how intense is the provoked perturbation to the pole.
+It must be an Integer.

 After tons of trials, the agent could not learn when we change the problem to a more difficult one.
 However, after learning in the simple scenario, the pole was able to recover from a wide spectrum of situations as we will see in the following section.